 Selection Criteria

-The ranking of the assignees is prepared on the basis of the score achieved by each student on the basis of certain parameters established by the Commission.
+The ranking is prepared on the basis of the score achieved by each student on the basis of certain parameters established by the Commission.

-The weighted average recorded on 31/10 prior to the deadline is taken into account.
+The weighted average recorded as of October 31, 2025, is taken into consideration.

-This is the ratio between credits achieved and credits attainable on 31/10 prior to the deadline of the call for applications, considering an average load of 30 cfu per semester.
+This is based on the ratio between credits earned and credits earnable as of October 31, 2025, assuming an average workload of 30 ECTS per semester.

 The Committee will allocate the destinations on the basis of the points obtained by the students.